intel/pepc/CONTRIBUTING.md

 ### Documenting Exceptions in Docstrings

-No need to document the 'Error' exception in docstrings, as it is a common base class for all exceptions in the project.
-However, document all other exceptions that a public method can raise.
-In case of private methods, it is not necessary to document exceptions in docstrings, but it is recommended to document them if it does not make docstrings too repetitive or if the case is tricky.
+Do not document `Error` itself — it is the common base class.
+Document subclasses that a public method can raise.
+For private methods, document exceptions when helpful.

-**Exception Description Style**: Use declarative statements instead of conditional "if" clauses when describing when exceptions are raised.
+Use declarative statements, not conditional "if" clauses:

 **Example:**